Cache & Bloom Filters

 - Track

-nokv stats --jsoncache metrics over time; drops often indicate iterator misuse or working-set shifts.
+nokv stats --jsoncache metrics over time; drops often indicate iterator misuse or working-set shifts. - Benchmark tooling accepts cache sizes in MB and converts them into these byte-budget fields before opening the engine.

 More on SST layout lives in docs/manifest.md and docs/architecture.md.